• Skip to primary navigation

 Why Does Timber Warp and Bend?

-There are quite a few different reasons why a piece of timber will twist or warp and most of these are down to either the type of weather, temperature and environment it’s been exposed to and how it has been produced and stored.
+There are quite a few different reasons why a piece of wood will twist or warp and most of these are down to either the type of weather, temperature and environment it’s been exposed to and how it has been produced and stored.

 Quality and Production